 where $z^{(l)}_d$ is the output, including the \texttt{cls}-token.
 D2V~\citep{baevski2022data2vec} suggests multiple modifications to create targets, which D2V2~\citep{baevski2022_data2vec2} inherits.
-First, the target network accumulates the patch embeddings $z^{(l)}_c$ from all layers into a list and drops the \texttt{cls}-tokens. \citet{baevski2022data2vec} find $z^{(l)}_a$ to be uninformative, and $z^{(l)}_c$ is a better target than $z^{(l)}_d$.
+First, the target network accumulates the patch embeddings $z^{(l)}_c$ from all layers into a list and drops the \texttt{cls}-tokens. \citet{baevski2022data2vec} find $z^{(l)}_a$ to be uninformative, and $z^{(l)}_c$ is a better target than $z^{(l)}_d$ (we revisit this in Section~\ref{sec:attention_gate}).
 These targets are standardized across the token axis ($N$).
 Then, the patch embeddings of all layers are averaged, followed by another standardization along the feature axis ($D$) to produce the target patch embeddings $z$.
 The normalizations are to prevent collapse and promote variance across tokens and embeddings.
 Additionally, the target network discards the \texttt{cls}-token embedding and uses $ o = 1/N \sum_j z_j$.
-The online model is optimized using this objective,
+The online model is optimized using the following objective,